trevorh7000/Rainbow-Song/README.md

 I will complete his series as I hope he will show how you can use ones editor with integrated git capabilities to do all the commits and stuff automatically - if that is what you should want.

 Trev out.

+Ok this this is added from laptop and committed to main on the command line I will added something similar onto the github repo using its web editor and commit it.

+Then I will status it from commandline and see if I can pull or at least merge the file and how that all goes.

+Laptop out.